 This island is called a "miniature continent" due to the different climates and variety of landscapes found, with long beaches and dunes of white sand, contrasting with green ravines and picturesque villages.

-- Activities in Gran Canaria in the winter
+- 7 Activities in Gran Canaria in the fall, winter, or spring

 Why should people stay in Gran Canaria

 The weather in Gran Canaria in the winter time is generally quite warm and sunny over the coastal areas.
 In comparison, the mountainous regions tend to be cool to cold, cloudy and have more frequent periods of rain.